crypt0grapher/mirror-protocol-feed/README.md

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fcrypt0grapher%2FmirrorProtocolFeed.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2Fcrypt0grapher%2FmirrorProtocolFeed?ref=badge_shield)
 ### App
 The app provides info on MAssets over time from [Mirror Protocol](https://mirrorprotocol.app/) on [Terra blockchain ](https://terra.money/) aiming to assist traders with possible arbitrage opportunities.
+The prices of an Asset recieved from Oracle and its Mirrored MAsset counterpart are aimed to be equal, but they are not exactly the same.
+This difference which can be quite significant forms a traders' premium.
+This tool monitors the premiums and provides a minimal statistical analysis.

 ### Overview
 [It shows](https://mirror.planeta.money/):